-1917: Born in the Bronx, New York

-1940: BA from Hunter College with an art major and geometry minor from the Rosenwald Foundation

-1943-46: Studied at the Art Students League, New York, New York

-1946-47: Painted the Ackland's Slow Down, Freight Train; won two consecutive fellowships

-1947: First one-woman show, in New York at the Roko Gallery

-1948: Won first prize in Atlanta University's Annual Exhibition for Contemporary Negro
+1917: Born in the Bronx, New York 1940: BA from Hunter College with an art major and geometry minor 1943-46: Studied at the Art Students League, New York, New York 1946-47: Painted the Ackland's Slow Down, Freight Train; won two consecutive fellowships from the Rosenwald Foundation 1947: First one-woman show, in New York at the Roko Gallery 1948: Won first prize in Atlanta University's Annual Exhibition for Contemporary Negro Artists 1989: Solo show in New York, at the Phelps Stokes Fund 2005: Died in Connecticut

-Artists

-1989: Solo show in New York, at the Phelps Stokes Fund

-2005: Died in Connecticut

 Listen to music related to this artwork with the Look & Listen Gallery Soundtrack.
-Visit www.ackland.org/listen to access the playlist.
+Scan the QR code on the right to access the playlist.

-Albert Gleizes

-French, 1881 - 1953

-Composition, 1921

-oil on panel

-Ackland Fund, 69.27.1

-Conservation treatment for this painting, completed in 1991, was made possible by a grant from the National Endowment for the Arts.
+Albert Gleizes French, 1881 - 1953 Composition, 1921 oil on panel Ackland Fund, 69.27.1 Conservation treatment for this painting, completed in 1991, was made possible by a grant from the National Endowment for the Arts.